 This special variable is called an argument.
 The argument variable is only declared, not initialized, in a function's parenthesis.
-It is initialized when the function is called just by including a value with the function call, inside the function's parenthesis.
+It is initialized when the function is called just by including a value with the function call.

 Since the same function can be called multiple times, the value assigned can be different for each call.
 Assigning values to argument variables in this way is known as passing arguments.